Sensei Mirko Buchwald – Chief Instructor

 Jessica Allen – Instructor

-Jessica Allen has trained at Zanshin Dojo since 2010, earning her black belt in Okinawa, Japan at the World Budosai in July 2016.
+Jessica Allen has trained at Zanshin Dojo since 2010, earning her black belt in Okinawa, Japan at the World Budosai in 2016 and her nidan (second degree black belt) in 2019.
 She enjoys Goju Ryu Karate because there’s always more to learn, making mastery a life-long pursuit.
 She also regularly teaches kids karate at Zanshin Dojo, encouraging children to develop focus and discipline.
 Outside of the dojo, Jessica is passionate about promoting diversity in the sciences.
 Currently, she works as an Academic Coordinator at UCSF’s Science & Health Education Partnership, an organization that supports science education in San Francisco public schools.

 David Barrios – Instructor